 Rely on Dedrone

 Define your airspace: Set up a customizable, pre-determined perimeter around the airport.

-DedroneSensors detect drones up to 5 km away and give early warning of drone-based threats, often even before the drone takes off.
+DedroneTracker software detects, identifies, and locates unauthorized drones and their pilots.
+Dedrone gives early warning of drone-based threats, often before the drone takes off.

-By incorporating DedroneSensors and other sensors, such as camera, users can track the flight path of the drone and reveal the location of the pilot.
+By incorporating DedroneSensors and other sensors, such as a camera or radar, users can track the flight path of the drone and determine the location of the pilot.

 Dedrone not only locates the position of the drone, but also the pilot, enabling security teams to quickly mitigate the threat.

 Predictive analytics enable security teams to evaluate current security measures for potential gaps like popular take-off and landing locations and update SOPs accordingly.
 Dedrone data also provides evidence to share with law enforcement.